SaladCloud Blog

 The idea there is as straightforward as it sounds.
 If you want to run software, you can’t trust the environment in which it’s running by default.
 How do you know that the operator of those resources is acting with your best interest in mind?

 You see elements of this in other software packages all the time—even something as simple as playing a game on Xbox Live.
 Many Xbox consoles come together on the network, but one host runs the server.
 There are times when that server can be hacked to cause malicious outcomes.
-That’s why the game developers deploy anti-cheat software packages.
+That’s why game developers deploy anti-cheat software packages.
 Collectively, those different Xbox consoles run an algorithm to detect whether there’s consensus between what each machine says has happened.
 If there isn’t, it could mean that someone is trying to screw you over with a spoof.

-That’s one solution in a zero trust computing environment.
+That’s one solution in a zero-trust computing environment.
 You can add extra layers, check the activity on your network, and verify the trustworthiness of any given node.
 But it doesn’t have to be a technical implementation through software.
 At Salad, we’re developing methods of orchestration to overcome trustless environments through other ways.
 We want to work with all of our Salad Chefs—the users who share their computers’ underutilized resources—to leverage resources that would represent waste in a large enterprise data center environment.

 With all these trends coalescing, what do you see as the biggest opportunity?